 - Safe transportation – Be sure that dogs are on leashes and cats or other small animals are in carriers.

 Come to our Admissions Center, located at the ewa end of our campus entrance off of Kehena Place.
 Please refer to the campus map above for our parking and building entrance.

 - The cost to surrender each pet is $25.

 - The fees to surrender a deceased pet range from $60 – $90.

 Learn what to do if you find kittens and how to keep newborns and mothers together.
 Learn More here.

 These federally protected birds should be left alone, undisturbed, or be immediately taken to Honolulu Zoo or Sea Life Park to undergo rehabilitation and release.
 If moving, gently pick up the bird from behind with a towel, carefully wrapping the material completely around the bird’s back and wings.
 Place the bird in a ventilated container and do not feed, water or handle.

-We welcome animals that are illegal in Hawaii with no questions asked.
+As an amnesty site, animals that are illegal in Hawaii can be brought to us with no questions asked.